In 2013, the Paleo Diet was the most searched diet on Google.

 What is the Paleo Diet?

 The Paleo Diet—or Paleolithic Diet, is based on an early period in human history and imitates the nutritional patterns of our hunter-gatherer ancestors.
-Instead of eating modern processed food, grains and dairy, you eat like a caveman – focusing on meats, fruits and vegetables – anything a caveman could’ve either hunted or foraged.
-The result is a highly-nutritious diet that is naturally absent of refined sugar and high-sodium foods.
+Instead of eating processed food, grains and dairy, you eat like a caveman – focusing on meats, fruits and vegetables – anything a caveman could’ve either hunted or foraged.
+The result is a highly-nutritious diet that doesn’t have refined sugar and high-sodium.

 It might feel like we, as humans, have given up hunting and gathering a long time ago, but let’s put human digestive history in perspective.